Cochlear Implants: Facts, Benefits and Risks

 The nerve that provides a person with taste sensations to their tongue also goes through their middle ear and may be injured during the surgical procedure.

-A person's inner ear or cochlear contain fluid; the fluid might leak through the hole that was created in order to place the implant.
+A person's inner ear or cochlear contain fluid; the fluid might leak through the hole that was created to place the implant.